AB 839 (Addis) RCFE Financing – Support

 AB 387 (Aguiar-Curry) Alzheimer’s disease – Support

 AB 387 (Aguiar-Curry), sponsored by the Alzheimer’s Association, would expand the number and representation on the Alzheimer’s Disease and Related Disorders Advisory Committee and rename it the Alzheimer’s Disease and Related Conditions Advisory Committee.
-This bill was held in the Senate Appropriations Committee and will not be moving forward this year.
+This bill was held in the Senate Appropriations Committee.

 SB 639 (Limón) Alzheimer’s disease – Support

 SB 639 (Limón), sponsored by the Alzheimer’s Association, would provide a comprehensive approach to the diagnosis, treatment and education of Alzheimer’s disease and related dementias across the state and encourage the creation of diagnostic hubs to help secure access to new clinical therapies coming to market.
 This bill would also continue and expand upon the cognitive health assessment training and validated tool for Medi-Cal beneficiaries and provide information to persons diagnosed with dementia and their care partners about home- and community-based services.
-The bill was amended in the Assembly so any amendments must be approved by the Senate before it can move to the governor.
+The author pulled the bill from consideration and it is inactive for now.

 SB 730 (Ochoa Bogh) Home Care Aides — Watch